CraftAcademyLabs/ca_course/rails_messaging.md

 We will be building an application that allows users send and receive messages  between themselves.
 Our application should keep a list of messages organized into folders: `sentbox`, `inbox` and `trash` and also ability to send notifications via mail.

-Let's start out by creating a new rails application and call it `rails_messaging`
+Let's start out by creating a new rails application and call it `rails_messaging`.
+We will use PostgreSQL and skip the Test Unit gem (We'll be seting up Cucumber for acceptance testing.

 ```
-$ rails new rails_messaging
+$ rails new rails_messaging --database=postgresql --skip-test-unit
 ```
 We'll be using the **[Bootstrap](http://getbootstrap.com/)** css framework under the hood for some quick styling.
 Next up, we will need to set up and authentication mechanism, we'll use **[Devise](https://github.com/plataformatec/devise)** for that.
 Let's also throw in the **[Mailboxer](https://github.com/mailboxer/mailboxer)** gem at this point and leave it to simmer for a while while we work on authentication.